quantiota/Raspberry-Pi-AI-Agent-Host/docs/weather-station/README.md

 ```

-3. Install the Python library for the BME680 sensor:
+3. For testing purpose only, install the Python library for the BME680 sensor:

 ```
 sudo pip3 install bme680